Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Arguably the hottest cooking game-changer since the invention of the microwave, air fryers continue to storm appliance sales.
 I’ve been finding it increasingly hard to ignore the tidal wave of enthusiasm for these super-speedy home heroes.
 As popularity soars, the air fryer world has innovated, ironing out some of the glitches and bugbears that have been putting off unconvinced cooks, including me.

-As an AGA owner with an extra fan oven for summer months, I’ve stubbornly ignored the hype surrounding even the very best air fryers.
-Being spoilt for oven capacity, I have just never been convinced a countertop appliance could cater to my hungry family of four until I got wind of this new Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone.
+As an AGA owner with an extra fan oven for summer months, I’ve stubbornly ignored the hype surrounding even the best air fryers.
+Being spoilt for oven capacity, I was never convinced a countertop appliance could cater to my hungry family of four until I got wind of this new Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone.

 Alongside loads of the innovative tech that makes Ninja one of the leading brands in the best food processors and best blenders categories, the Ninja Foodi FlexBasket has a genius removable divider that transforms the drawer from two dual-zone baskets to one, aptly named MegaZone.
-Its promise to accommodate a 4lb joint of pork, with space to spare for vegetables, finally won me over.
+Its promise to accommodate a 4lb pork joint, with space to spare for vegetables, finally won me over.
 Even my very active, always starving girls would be satiated by that kind of capacity, surely?

 In the UK, it is known as the Ninja Foodi Flexdrawer 10.4L Air Fryer, and the specs are virtually the same as those of the US equivalent.
 The UK version benefits from an extra program, 'prove,' for dough making, and the Air Broil program is called Max Crisp on the UK model.